Photo etching Design Guide

 Advantages of Photo Chemical Etching

 As complex or challenging as your design may seem, our photo chemical etching process makes producing intricate parts simple.
-Photo Chemical Etching is a fast and relatively inexpensive way to produce a wide variety of metal parts, with continuous accuracy and preciseness everytime.
+Photo Chemical Etching is a fast and relatively inexpensive way to produce a wide variety of metal parts, with continuous accuracy every time.
 Our consistency lies within our tooling capabilities.
 Our photo tools are computer generated which increase accuracy while reducing tooling costs, in comparison to hard tooling.

 How it Works

 1. VACCO takes your drawing or sketch reflecting the exact specifications of your part or design needs.
 If you don't have a drawing, no worries, refer to this page or simply call our Sales Team to help turn your idea into a realization.

 2. Once the drawing and its specifications have been established, VACCO will proceed with producing an AutoCad Photo Tool to transfer your exact needs into further production of your photo etched parts.